AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/set-up-metadata-mapping.md

    ![](assets/metadata-mapping.png)

-1. In the **[!UICONTROL Select Source Field for Mapping]** box, begin typing the name of the Workfront field you want to map to [!DNL Workfront Library] or [!DNL Workfront DAM], then select it when you see it in the list.
+1. In the **[!UICONTROL Select Source Field for Mapping]** box, begin typing the name of the Workfront field you want to map to [!DNL Workfront DAM], then select it when you see it in the list.
 1. In the **[!UICONTROL Select Target Field for Mapping]** box, select the field you want to populate with the information in the selected [!DNL Workfront] field.

 1. Click **[!UICONTROL Add Mapping]**.

    The mapped field displays in the mapped fields listed at the bottom of the page.

-1. Repeat Steps 5 and 6 until you add all the desired [!DNL Workfront] fields and their corresponding [!DNL Workfront Library] or [!DNL Workfront DAM] fields.
+1. Repeat Steps 5 and 6 until you add all the desired [!DNL Workfront] fields and their corresponding [!DNL Workfront DAM] fields.

 ## Delete mapped fields